microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 Note that the variable "params" is preceded by a dollar sign (\$) when it's defined, but by an at sign (@) when it's called as part of a PowerShell cmdlet.
-Use the appropriate location for the Azure environment throughout this course.
+Use an appropriate location for the Azure environment throughout this course.

 <div style="page-break-after: always;"></div>